Ambala: 1857 War Memorial

-First War of Independence Memorial, Ambala, also 1857 War Memorial, Ambala, Shaheed Smarak Ambala, costing Rs300 crore in the honour of Indian rebels of 1857 First War of Independence against British Colonial company raj in India, is spread over 22 acres on NH-44.
-The memorial has four sections: an administrative building, a museum building, a library and food court, and an open air theatre.
-The complex has a 63m-tall memorial tower at the centre.
-The museum showcases the First War of Indian Independence in 1857 in 22 galleries across three sections: outbreak of war at Ambala, expansion of war in Haryana, and the martyrs across the country.
+First War of Independence Memorial, Ambala, also 1857 War Memorial, Ambala, Shaheed Smarak Ambala, costing Rs.
+300 crore in the honour of Indian rebels of 1857 First War of Independence against British Colonial Company Raj in India, is spread over 22 acres on NH-44 2 km southeast of Ambala Cantonment Junction railway station.
+The memorial has four sections: an administrative building, a museum building, a library and food court, and an open-air theatre.
+The complex has a 63m tall lotus-shaped memorial tower at the center.
+The museum showcases the First War of Indian Independence in 1857 in 22 galleries across three sections: the outbreak of war at Ambala, the expansion of war in Haryana, and the martyrs across the country.
 Short films and light-and-sound shows will be displayed on five screens to elaborate the valor of martyrs and the circumstances of the revolution.
 Before the war, 50 to 60 major movements across India had taken place against the British Colonial rule in India.

 The war started at Ambala on 10 May 1857, 9 hours before the revolt also began at Meerut, by the Indian sepoys of 5th & 60th regiments of Bengal Native Infantry stationed at Ambala Cantonment.
-This is evident by the 10 May 1857 telegram to the Chief Commissioner Punjab, John Lawrence, by the Deputy Commissioner of Ambala which states "This morning, the 60th and 5th regiments were in an excited state and under arms on their parade ground.
+This is evident by 10 May 1857 telegram to the Chief Commissioner Punjab, John Lawrence, by the Deputy Commissioner of Ambala which states "This morning, the 60th and 5th regiments were in an excited state and under arms on their parade ground.
 Cavalry and artillery ordered out, but no actual row.
 The guard over one treasury turned out under arms and were in an excited state.
 I ordered the police corps to be in readiness and in their own lines.
 I have consulted with the General, who has sent an officer of the 5th to the treasury guard to dismiss the men to their lines, if necessary.
 The General will not give any orders without your sanction.
 This step will not, I think, be necessary unless some further disturbance takes place."